 So, for 7 years on our farmstead, I fought rabbits and insects to save enough carrots for one measly side at one meal.
-But this year, I tried some different things and got a bumper crop.
+But then, I tried some different things and got a bumper crop.
 Here are some strategies I use that might help you to grow better carrots:

-- I used the seed tape to make sure seeds were evenly space.
+- I used seed tape like this to make sure seeds were evenly space.
 I believe the seed tape can also help with germination of the seeds.

 - I planted the seed tape on the south side of the house in my flower bed.
 So, the carrots grew right next to the house protecting it from rabbits.

 - The carrots received partial shade and protection from the hot summer sun.